Eduhub-Community/eduhub-website/README.md

 Repo for you to raise a Pull Request for practice.

-**Just raise your issue if you want to upgrade other wise work on exsisting issues**
+**Just raise your issue if you want to upgrade other wise work on existing issues**

 Questions can be asked by raising an `Issue`.